Wurzelfäule

 • Adjust watering behavior

-• Only water when the top 2-3 cm of soil is dry.
+• Water only when the top 2-3 cm of soil are dry.

 • Improve air circulation

-• Good ventilation prevents fungal and bacterial growth.
+• Good ventilation prevents the growth of mold and bacteria.

 • Avoid cool temperatures

-• At temperatures below 15 °C, the plant's water consumption is reduced.
+• At temperatures below 15 °C, the plant's water consumption decreases.

-Root rot is a serious plant disease that is primarily caused by improper watering and poor drainage.
+Root rot is a serious plant disease primarily caused by improper watering and poor drainage.
 Early signs such as yellow leaves or weak growth should be taken seriously.

-Once an infestation is detected, action must be taken quickly: Remove affected roots, repot the plant, and adjust watering.
-With proper prevention, root rot can be avoided and your plants will remain healthy in the long term.
+As soon as an infestation is detected, quick action is necessary: remove affected roots, repot the plant, and adjust watering habits.
+With proper prevention, root rot can be avoided, and your plants will remain healthy in the long term.